-In other words, you need to have data showing how well you’re performing, at each stage of your funnel.
+In other words, you need to have data showing how well you’re performing, at each stage of your sales conversion funnel.

 And you need to have benchmark data, which lets you understand how everyone else is performing.

-There are two big benefits from having this information.
+There are two big benefits of having this conversion rate funnel information.

-When you compare your current results with the benchmark data in your industry, you can see which number is furthest from the benchmarks and is likely to make the biggest difference.
+When you compare your current results with the average sales conversion rate data in your industry, you can see which number is furthest from the benchmarks and is likely to make the biggest difference.
 That will help you decide what to work on.

 For example, let’s say your current opt-in rate on your website is 4%.
 You know that in your market the average is 3.5%.
 Your numbers are already good.
 You almost certainly can improve further, but it will be really hard.
 So we won’t worry about that.

 A client of ours changed a part of their funnel.
-Someone in the team changed a sign-up form to be more secure, and something broke without them realising.
+Someone in the team changed a sign-up form to be more secure, and something broke without them realizing.

-I hope this gives you a nice overview of why tracking your sales funnel conversion rates is so important.
+I hope this gives you a nice overview of why tracking your marketing funnel conversion rate is so important.
 It is the most important thing in business and marketing.
 Without it, you’re trying to reach your goal destination blindfolded.